mattcobb/magicManifest/README.md

 Set pageTemplate to the template html page that references the manifest

-targetDir is location where your manifest and the web page using your manifest will be served to end users.
+targetDir is the location where your manifest and the web page using your manifest will be served to end users.
 The targetDir is specified relative to this directory

 Modify the magicManifestsConfig.js to fit you